-Project based learning is not the same thing as doing projects.
-There are usually projects involved in project based learning but the emphasis is much more on the processes that students follow and use, the skills they develop and enhance, the problems they identify and solve and the people they collaborate and learn with.
+Project-Based Learning or PBL is not the same thing as doing projects.
+There are usually projects involved in project-based learning but the emphasis is much more on the processes that students follow and use, the skills they develop and enhance, the problems they identify and solve and the people they collaborate and learn with.

-3D design and printing provides an ideal platform to support project based learning.
 At Makers Empire, we love to see students solving problems and making the world a better place.
-So here are 12 of our favourite ideas for getting started with project based learning initiatives, in which 3D design and printing are part of the solutions students can develop.
+Plus, we think 3D design and printing provide an ideal platform to support project-based learning.
+So here are 12 of our favourite ideas for getting started with project-based learning initiatives, in which 3D design and printing are part of the solutions students can develop:

 1. Recycle, Reduce, Reuse

 Challenge: Calculate your carbon footprint and implement a plan to reduce it.

 Where 3D design and printing is used: to create designed solutions such as recycling devices, measurement tools etc.